yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_cassandra.md

 ## Before you start

-* You must upgrade your API Gateway to the [August 2021](/docs/apim_relnotes/20210830_apimgr_relnotes/) release prior to upgrading your Cassandra environment to 3.11.11.
+* You must upgrade your API Gateway to the [August 2021](/docs/apim_relnotes/20210830_apimgr_relnotes/) or a later release prior to upgrading your Cassandra environment to 3.11.11.
 This is because in this release we've implemented changes to the Cassandra client driver configuration to facilitate the upgrade process.
 * In multi-datacenter clusters:

     * Upgrade every node in one datacenter before upgrading another datacenter.